Tug-of-war: Innovator vs. generic pharma – leveraging strategies

 Symbiotic Relation Between Innovative & Generic Pharma

-Innovation in pharma indicates novel drug or drug-related discovery, thereby applying for exclusive rights for the hard work invested during R&D, clinical trials by the innovator company to discover the blockbuster drug.
+Innovation in pharma indicates novel drug or drug-related discovery, thereby applying for exclusive rights for the hard work invested during R&D, and clinical trials by the innovator company to discover the blockbuster drug.
 This exclusivity can be acquired by various means one is applying for the patent.

 But anyhow, in the end, the blockbuster drug patents also must expire one day, which will attract generic competition.
-This patent expiration is making the market more attractive to the established generic drug makers and inviting innovators’ interest in generic expansion.
+This patent expiration is making the market more attractive to established generic drug makers and inviting innovators’ interest in generic expansion.

 There is always a time when a patent expires, which results in a decline in the revenue of the patent owner.
-This time or situation caused due to patent expiration is known as “patent cliff.”
+This time or situation caused due to patent expiration is known as a “patent cliff.”
 The patent cliff is the major cause of loss for an innovative pharma company as they invest a lot in their R&D and clinical trials for a particular innovation.
-However, it is an opportunity for the generic players in the market, which gets many positive benefits from innovative company’s recent expired patents.
+However, it is an opportunity for the generic players in the market, which get many positive benefits from innovative companies’ recent expired patents.

 Overview of Innovative Pharma Company Strategy